darraghoriordan/eslint-plugin-nestjs-typed/README.md

 });
 ```

-this fails because property is not set
+this FAILS because property is not set

 ```ts
 const validationPipeB = new ValidationPipe({